MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-powershellexecutionpolicy.md

 - If you enable this policy setting, the Update-Help cmdlet will use the specified value as the default value for the SourcePath parameter.
 This default value can be overridden by specifying a different value with the SourcePath parameter on the Update-Help cmdlet.

-- If this policy setting is disabled or not configured, this policy setting does not set a default value for the SourcePath parameter of the Update-Help cmdlet.
+- If this policy setting is disabled or not configured, this policy setting doesn't set a default value for the SourcePath parameter of the Update-Help cmdlet.

 > [!NOTE]
 > This policy setting exists under both Computer Configuration and User Configuration in the Group Policy Editor.
 The Computer Configuration policy setting takes precedence over the User Configuration policy setting.